 While there are plenty of online articles recommending the best email marketing platforms for small-to-medium size businesses, there’s a shortage of info on the best options for enterprise businesses.

 So, in this article, we’re going to help fill the gap by looking at the top five marketing automation and CRM systems for enterprise businesses.
 Here, we take a look at some of the most established names in email marketing software and explain why they’re still among the best providers.

-What makes a good enterprise email marketing and CRM platform?
+What makes a good enterprise email marketing platform?

 In the SaaS world, enterprise refers to a large business that could have hundreds of employees and thousands of leads to deal with on a monthly basis.
 Generally speaking, a company with more than 250 employees is considered to be a large enterprise and this is the kind of business enterprise software is designed for.